tc39/notes/es8/2017-11/nov-29.md

 DH: I don't have an intiution for this.

-KGS: Having bounded lookahead for descent parsers may be good.
+KG: Having bounded lookahead for descent parsers may be good.
 Even if its only valuable for recursive descent parsers, as far as I know every JS parser is this.
 Stating bounded lookahead constraint even if not for recurive descent parsers might be valuable.

 #### Conclusion/Resolution